samulipo/samulipo.github.io/publications.md

 ### 2019

-Reijula, Samuli (forthcoming) **Ian Hacking** Routledge Encyclopedia of Philosophy Online.
+Reijula, Samuli (forthcoming) **Ian Hacking** *Routledge Encyclopedia of Philosophy Online*.

-Marchionni, Caterina & Samuli Reijula (forthcoming) **What is mechanistic evidence, and why do we need it for evidence-based policy?**
+Marchionni, Caterina & Samuli Reijula (2019) **What is mechanistic evidence, and why do we need it for evidence-based policy?**
- *Studies in History and Philosophy of Science A*.
+ *Studies in History and Philosophy of Science A*, 73, 54–63.
 <a href="https://doi.org/10.1016/j.shpsa.2018.08.003" target="_blank">[link]</a>
 <a href="https://doi.org/10.31235/osf.io/4ufbm" target="_blank">[pdf]</a>

-Reijula, Samuli & Jaakko Kuorikoski (forthcoming). **Modeling epistemic communities**, in M. Fricker, P.J.
-Graham, D. Henderson, N. Pedersen, J. Wyatt (eds.) *The Routledge Handbook of Social Epistemology.*
+Reijula, Samuli & Jaakko Kuorikoski (2019). **Modeling epistemic communities**, in M. Fricker, P.J.
+Graham, D. Henderson, N. Pedersen, J. Wyatt (eds.) *The Routledge Handbook of Social Epistemology*, 240-249.
 <a href="https://osf.io/preprints/socarxiv/au54j" target="_blank">[pdf]</a>